woleet/woleet-openapi-js-client/docs/AnchorApi.md

   'size': 20, // Number | Number of anchors per page.
   'direction': "ASC", // String | Sorting direction: ASC for ascending DESC for descending.
   'sort': "created", // String | Sorting property: possible values are limited to `id`, `created`, `hash` and `signedHash`.
-  'name': "name_example", // String | `name` to search for: all anchors whose `name` property contains this sub-string are returned.<br> **WARNING: searching by name is not optimized and so is not recommended on a large anchor set.**
+  'name': "name_example", // String | `name` to search for: all anchors whose `name` property contains this sub-string are returned.<br> **WARNING: searching by name can timeout on a large anchor set.**
   'hash': "hash_example", // String | `hash` to search for: all anchors whose `hash` property is equal are returned.
   'signedHash': "signedHash_example", // String | `signedHash` to search for: all anchors whose `signedHash` property is equal are returned.
   'tags': ["tags_example"] // [String] | `tags` to search for: all anchors having all of these tags sets are returned.